1MT3J45/rec-engine/README.md

 <h2>DAY 3:</h2>
 "Markup :
 * Installation partially successfuldue to misconfiguration of Python version
 * Anaconda to work only with Python 2.7 **(Using Py 2.7)**
 * Downgraded all Anaconda Packages w.r.t.
 Python 2.7 for version dependency
 * Downgrade Package: conda install python=2.7
 * GraphLab to work only on activated GL-ENV Environment (As per Last step followed on Day 2)
 * In the IDE (PyCharm)  the same environment activating is needed, which is succeful when on terminal but not in IDE
 * Changes required (In PyCharm IDE):
 * Change the Python interpreter to 2.7
 > RUN -> Edit Configurations -> Python Interpreter -> 2.7
 * Add package of GraphLab in PyCharm
 > FILE -> Settings -> Project:<Project_Name> -> Project Interpreter (2.7) -> GraphLab-create (TA DA!
 DONE!)
-    * Verify if it's working in IDE (Restart PyCharm) Open Python Console in IDE (Bottom-Left) and Type in />>> import graphlab
+* Verify if it's working in IDE (Restart PyCharm): Open Python Console in IDE (Bottom-Left) and Type in />>> import graphlab
 If you get the similar output then it is successfully done "Backend TkAgg is interactive backend.
 Turning interactive mode on.
 This non-commercial license of GraphLab Create for academic use is assigned to YOUR-EMAIL@gmail.com and will expire on 1 Year from today.
         [INFO] graphlab.cython.cy_server: GraphLab Create v2.1 started.
-Logging: /tmp/graphlab_server_1495533712.log"
+Logging: /tmp/graphlab_server_1495533712.log""